 Step 1: Free Wood Floor Consultation

-We Create Custom Designs for Your Wood Floor
+We Create Custom Colors and Designs for Your Wood Floor

-The only thing you need to do before the installation is remove as much from the room(s) getting new floors as possible.
-This requires removal of the furniture, drapery, and anything hanging on the walls.
-This minimizes the risk of any of your furnishings getting bumped or broken during the installation process.
+The only thing you need to do before the installation is to prepare the room(s) getting new floors by removing as much as possible.
+To minimize the risk of any of your furnishings getting bumped or broken during the installation process, we require that you remove the furniture, drapery, and anything hanging on the walls.
 We will let you know when to expect us so you’ll have time to get ready.

-Our multi-step staining & refinishing process ensures a fabulous final product.
+Our multi-step staining & wood floor refinishing process ensures a fabulous final product.
 We carefully apply the stain which really brings out your floor’s personality.
 When the stain is dry, we finish the floor with several coats of an environmentally safe, durable, and quick-drying topcoat.
 You can choose from low luster to high gloss or anywhere in between.
 We screen, buff, and vacuum between refinishing coats for the absolute best results possible.
-Two to three hours after the finish is applied you are able to walk on the floor with stocking feet.
+You can walk on your new floor (with stocking feet) two to three hours after the finish is applied.
 No pets for 48 hours or furniture for 7-10 days (until the floor is fully cured).

 Our wood floor installers are experts in the industry.
 In fact, we’ve won many local and even a national award for our wood floor designs and installations.
 For our installers, it’s not just a job, it’s an art form.